easy oat bars

 It’s a great one to add to your list of easy bakes and good to have ready when you need a pick me up in the afternoon (or handy for snacks on the go).

-The five simple ingredients are:
+The five simple ingredients for easy lemon oat bars are:

 • Oats